wIf you follow the latest health trends, you may see that a better diet and exercise will solve all of your health issues. This is true… to an extent.

-Why does Keto and Paleo pair well with Testosterone Replacement Therapy?
+Why do Keto and Paleo pair well with Testosterone Replacement Therapy?

-We don’t sugarcoat our dietary advise, high grain and simple carb diets may promote inflammation and slow your metabolism.
-These diets are great for labor intensive work and pro athletes, but for the average joe consumption of simple grains and starchy foods (mash potatoes) should be enjoyed sparingly.
+We don’t sugarcoat our dietary advice, high grain and simple carb diets may promote inflammation and slow your metabolism.
+These diets are great for labor-intensive work and pro athletes, but for the average joe consumption of simple grains and starchy foods (mash potatoes) should be enjoyed sparingly.